 vince staples launched a youth program in his home town

-Vince Staples - the rapper and world class Yelp reviewer - returned home to his childhood neighbourhood of Ramona Park in Long Beach this week to do some considerable good.
+Vince Staples — the rapper and world class Yelp reviewer— returned home to his childhood neighborhood of Ramona Park in Long Beach this week to do some considerable good.
 He was there to help announce the launch of a new youth program that will teach high school kids practical skills that could lead to future employment.
-The program, called the Youth Institute, will take place over the summer vacation and focus on filmmaking, graphic design, music production, 3D printing and product design.
-It was developed to not only help underprivileged youths access a wave of career prospects, but develop vital social and emotional skills.
+The program, called the Youth Institute, will take place over the summer vacation and focus on filmmaking, graphic design, music production, 3D printing, and product design.
+It was developed to not only help underprivileged youth access a wave of career prospects, but develop vital social and emotional skills.
 Staples donated an unspecified amount to fund the program.